Political Economy · Numismatic Research

 The Weight Sequence

 Peshawar in the early nineteenth century was as much a Central Asian city as an Indian one — the winter capital of the Durrani Empire and the primary entrepôt through which the produce of the Indian subcontinent was exchanged for the horses, dried fruit, raw silk, carpets, and pashmina of Afghanistan and Central Asia.
 The traveller Charles Masson, passing through in the late 1820s, described its commercial quarter as a place where the goods of half a dozen nations were available within a short walk.
-The weight sequence of the Peshawar series, read chronologically, tells a story that no administrative document has yet been found to confirm or contradict:
+The weight sequence of the Peshawar series spans two distinct periods of striking, and the documents now available allow the distinction to be made:

 VS 1891 — Year of Conquest